 In two nearby locations evidence has been noted of human occupation of the landscape as early as the first century AD: at The Wick, and in Salisbury Avenue.
 Both are a short distance from a spring and stream which it is thought flowed from the higher ground above The Wick, following the line of Woodstock Road, Eaton Road, Sutton Road and Campfield Road towards the river Ver.

-Beaumonts is now significantly smaller today than the area of the 19th century farm; the remaining area bounded by Hatfield Road, Beaumont Avenue, Salisbury Avenue, Sandpit Lane, and the eastern boundary of Beaumont School.
+Beaumonts is now significantly smaller than the area of the 19th century farm; the remaining area bounded by Hatfield Road, Beaumont Avenue, Salisbury Avenue, Sandpit Lane and the eastern boundary of Beaumont School.

-Ignoring here the earliest sell-off south of Hatfield Road, the earliest development, Salisbury Avenue and the west side of Beaumont Avenue, was begun in 1900.
+Ignoring here the earliest sale south of Hatfield Road (1899), the earliest development was Salisbury Avenue and the west side of Beaumont Avenue, which was started in 1900.
 Major expansion occurred from the final sale in 1929, which produced the east side of Beaumont Avenue, plus Beechwood Avenue, Elm Drive, Oakwood Drive and parts of Woodland Drive and Hazelwood Drive.

-Chestnut Drive, plus the north end of Hazelwood Drive and the north end of Woodland Drive (except odd numbered 49 to 75) was completed between 1947 and 1960.
+Chestnut Drive and Central Drive, plus the north end of Woodland and Hazelwood drives was completed between 1947 and 1960.

 © 2018 St Albans' Own East End Mike Neighbour